kcsry/kirppu/DEV_README.md

 ### Gulp watcher

 - When changing files in `static_src`, they need to be compiled with `gulp`.
-Manually:
+Manually (note directory):
-  `~/kirppu/kirppu$ node node_modules/gulp/bin/gulp.js`
+    - `~/kirppu/kirppu$ node node_modules/gulp/bin/gulp.js`
+    - or `~/kirppu/kirppu/$ npm run gulp`

+- Gulp can automatically build the changed files with its watcher.
+It does not, however handle file additions, pipeline changes, nor gulpfile changes.
+For those changes, manual rebuild must be done and the watcher then restarted.
+    - `~/kirppu/kirppu$ npm run gulp watch`

-- Automatic compilation can be added to IDE.
+- Alternatively, automatic compilation can be added to IDE.
 Following configuration compiles only module whose part has been changed.
     - Disable _Immediate file synchronization_
     - Show console: _Always_  (errors are currently not found correctly from output)
     - File type: _Any_